A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Introduction

-The shortest possible length of a wormlike micelle is clearly determined by entropic and enthalpic considerations, and would depend on the chemistry and geometry of the surfactant molecules, the chemistry of the solvent molecules and ions present in solution, and on their mutual interactions.
-It seems reasonable to argue that the resultant shortest possible length need not necessarily be equal to exactly one persistent length.
-In this work, we introduce the concept of a `persistent worm', which is the shortest possible length of a wormlike micelle, that can in principle be any fraction of the actual persistent length of the wormlike micelle.
+The single indivisible unit of a wormlike micelle is clearly determined by entropic and enthalpic considerations, and would depend on the chemistry and geometry of the surfactant molecules, the chemistry of the solvent molecules and ions present in solution, and on their mutual interactions.~\cite{Israel2011,Nagarajan2007} It seems reasonable to argue that the resultant shortest possible length need not necessarily be equal to exactly one persistent length.
+In contrast to the previous work, we introduce the concept of a `persistent worm', which is the shortest possible length of a wormlike micelle, that can in principle be any fraction of the actual persistent length of the wormlike micelle.
 The persistent worm is modelled as a bead-spring chain with an arbitrary number of beads, and the terminal beads are made `sticky', i.e., they can associate with other sticky beads to form pairs of stuck beads and thus form a wormlike micelle.
 A bending potential, with which the persistent length can be tuned, is imposed between the springs within a persistent worm, and when two persistent worms combine, the same bending potential is imposed across the two persistent worms in order to maintain a uniform degree of bending stiffness along the entire backbone of a wormlike micelle formed by the fusion of persistent worms.
 Since the degree of flexibility of a polymer chain is determined by the ratio of the persistent length to the contour length, this implies that the current model leads to a polydisperse and `polyflexible' solution of wormlike micelles.
-Hydrodynamic interactions have been included within the framework of HOOMD-Blue, using an efficient algorithm for their fast computation~\cite{PSE2017}.
-With this mesoscopic model, Brownian dynamics simulation predictions of equilibrium properties and the linear viscoelasticity of wormlike micelle solutions, across a range of concentrations from the dilute to the unentangled semidilute regime, are made as a function of model parameters.
-The model is validated by comparison of static property predictions with the classical results of mean-field and scaling theories, and the influence of hydrodynamic interactions on storage and loss moduli is explored for the first time.